jimbo51235/TomatoVerticalMenuMania/README.md

 <li>List a number of buttons, each of which corresponds to a specific view controller.</li>
 <li>Use an image to characterize a corresponding view controller.</li>
 <li>Let the user scroll up and down on the menu to select a button.</li>
-<li>Show a pentagon or square marker to indicate which menu has currently been selected.</li>
+<li>Show a pentagon or square marker to indicate which sub-menu has currently been selected.</li>
 <li>Customize the color of the selection marker.</li>
 </ol>